HephaisCode/Hello_World_Apache_On_Debian/README.md

 [![Server badge](https://img.shields.io/badge/Server-Apache-blue.svg)](https://httpd.apache.org)
 [![Format badge](https://img.shields.io/badge/Format-HTML-green.svg)](https://lyty.dev/html/index.html)

+## Objectif

+Create page HTML for **hello-world.hephaiscode.com** with Apache and HTML File

 ## You need

 - Server on Debian (linux distribution) with root access
 - DN (Domain Name) point on Server IP (example hello-world.hephaiscode.com on 51.83.45.10)
 - Terminal/console to enter instruction

+## Parameters

+We use :
+ - hello-world.hephaiscode.com for domain name of our web page
+ - 51.83.45.10 the IP address of our server computer

 ## Connect to server

+Open terminal or console and go to admin your server.

 ```
 ssh -l root 51.83.45.10